Project Description

 One important aspect of individual life history that is gaining increasing attention for impacting wider ecological processes is the concept of the holobiont: a single macroscopic host organism together with the wider community of microscopic organisms that colonise it (Koide, 2022).
 This may include bacteria, archaea, viruses, fungi, and animals that function as parasites, symbionts, and commensals which together can influence changes in host behaviour, physiology, or even morphology.
 The holobiont may therefore be critical for understanding variation in range shifting rates among host organisms, for instance via interactive impacts on dispersal ability, mating success, environmental tolerances, and habitat selection in new environments.
 However, this hypothesis has received little attention to date, providing the student with the opportunity to produce ground-breaking research on this topic.

 The student will join an existing project team consisting of 3 postdocs and a network of academic collaborators from the UK, Sweden, Finland, Australia, and New Zealand, who are currently researching the evolutionary genetics of range shifting in the common blue tailed damselfly (Ischnura elegans).
 This species is rapidly shifting to higher latitudes in Northern Europe in response to climate change.
-We have already identified genetic changes (Dudaniec et al. 2018) and changes in microbial symbionts (Deng et al. 2021) associated with this range shift.
-We are currently funded to sample additional, parallel range shift transects for I. elegans in Great Britain, Norway, Sweden, and Finland, with the aim to understand how genetic and community differences explain variation in range shifting success.
+We have already identified genetic changes (Dudaniec et al. 2018, 2022) and changes in microbial symbionts (Deng et al. 2021) associated with this range shift.
+We further recently sampled additional, parallel range shift transects for I. elegans in Great Britain, Norway, Sweden, and Finland, with the aim to understand how genetic and community differences explain variation in range shifting success.
 The student will join the team to contribute knowledge on the holobiont, how it shifts across latitudes and with organismal development, and how these patterns relate to changes in dispersal and population characteristics along the four transects.
-There will be ample opportunity for fieldwork, networking with non-academic partners and stakeholders, and creative freedom for the student to develop their own project directions.
+There will be ample opportunity for fieldwork, networking with academic and non-academic partners and stakeholders, and creative freedom for the student to develop their own project directions.

 The supervisory and project team will provide support and training in evolutionary ecology, population ecology, microbial ecology, and techniques in genetics, bioinformatics, statistical analysis, and eco-evolutionary modelling.
 The project will combine fieldwork, molecular genetics, and modelling to explain how holobiont turnover interacts with species’ responses to climate change.
 Project partner Buglife will further offer a 3-month internship to provide the student with experience in a more applied research and outreach setting.

-For all informal inquiries about the project, please contact Lesley Lancaster (lesleylancaster@abdn.ac.uk).
+For all informal inquiries, please contact Lesley Lancaster (lesleylancaster@abdn.ac.uk).

 Supervisors